 So how to give these muscles the glory they deserve?!
 Diversify your movements.
 Note your habitual postures and be proactive in changing them – instead of using your dominant arm constantly throughout the day, use your non-dominant arm for certain actions (e.g. brushing your teeth, carrying purse/bags).
 Take frequent breaks if your occupation requires you to sit for long periods of time, use a hands free device for phone calls.
 Make time for flexibility and mobility exercises in your routine.
-Always lengthen before you strengthen a muscle.
+Take note that chronically tight muscles are weak.
+Always lengthen before you strengthen.
 A muscle that is adaptively short will jam up a joint leading to inefficient movement.
 The mechanical stress then damages the soft tissue (tendons, ligaments, bursa) surrounding the joint.
 The body finds a way to compensate for the inefficiency and then the pain, aches, and chronic tension surfaces.
 What we do with our bodies now, reveals itself years later.
 Below I’ve included specific stretches for each muscle discussed that can be easily incorporated into your daily routine.
 Your future self will thank you for it!

 While seated with arm externally rotated and fingers facing towards back, press your palm firmly against chair and sit tall, elongating spine and neck.